 To clean your alarm, remove it from the mounting bracket as outlined in the beginning of this section.
-You can clean the interior of your alarm (sensing chamber) by using compressed air or a vacuum cleaner hose and blowing or vacuuming through the openings around the perimeter of the alarm.
-The outside of the alarm can be wised with a damp cloth.
+You can clean your alarm by using compressed air or a vacuum cleaner hose to blow or suck air through the openings around the perimeter of the alarm.
+The outside of the alarm can be wiped with a damp cloth.

-After cleaning, reinstall your alarm and test your alarm by using the test button.
 If cleaning does not restore the alarm to normal operation the alarm should be replaced.
+After cleaning, reinstall your alarm.
+Test your alarm by using the test button.

-7.LIMITATIONS OF SMOKE ALARMS
+7. LIMITATIONS OF SMOKE ALARMS